TheLiamMacKinnon/Slippery-Scope/README.md

 Potential future changes:

-Creating a local cache to increase the AI's awareness.\n Visual updates.\n
+Creating a local cache to increase the AI's awareness.

+Visual updates.

-Player profiles.\n
+Player profiles.

 Multiplayer?
-Not really the point but could be cool.\n
+Not really the point but could be cool.